-Guojun Gan, PhD, FSA**, is an assistant professor in the Department of Mathematics at the University of Connecticut, where he has been since August 2014.
-Prior to that, he worked at large life insurance companies in Toronto, Canada for six years.
-He received a BS from Jilin University, Changchun, China, in 2001 and MS and PhD degrees from York University, Toronto, Canada, in 2003 and 2007, respectively.
-His research interests include data mining and actuarial science.
-He has published two books and several papers on data clustering and its applications.
-He also published a book on mathematical finance.
+Guojun Gan, PhD, FSA1, is an Associate Professor in the Department of Mathematics at the University of Connecticut, where he has been since August 2014.
+Prior to that, he worked at a large life insurance company in Toronto, Canada for six years and a hedge fund in Oakville, Canada for one year.
+He received a BS degree from Jilin University, Changchun, China, in 2001 and MS and PhD degrees from York University, Toronto, Canada, in 2003 and 2007, respectively.
+His research interests are in the interdisciplinary areas of actuarial science and data science.
+He has published several books and papers on a variety of topics, including data clustering, variable annuity, applied statistics, programming, and mathematical finance.

 Bin Zou, Ph.D., is an Assistant Professor in Actuarial Science and Mathematical Finance in the Department of Mathematics at the University of Connecticut.
 Before joining UConn, he worked as an Acting Assistant Professor in the Department of Applied Mathematics at the University of Washington from September 2016 to August 2017, and a TUM foundation fellow in the Department of Mathematics at the Technical University of Munich (TUM) in Germany from May 2015 to August 2016.
 He received his Ph.D. in Mathematical Finance from the University of Alberta (Canada).
 His main research interests are stochastic control and optimization with applications in actuarial science and mathematical finance.